Integrating literacy and math is surprisingly easy.

-Create Math Centers
+10. Create Math Centers.

 Assess how deep students comprehend math concepts using story frames.
 Create each story frame with a math theme in mind.

 Let’s take for example, the topic of problem solving.

 Story frames are great for struggling readers and writers who need the extra support.

-This is a great way to sharpen writing chops and critical thinking skills!
+This is a great way to sharpen writing chops and critical thinking skills.

 As with most lessons, model a few times so that students are clear about the process and your expectations.

 The possibilities are endless.
-Get creative with it!

-Wrapping Up Integrating Literacy and Math
+Wrapping Up – Integrating Literacy and Math

 Integrating literacy and math just got a bit easier.
 The planning and prep time you save is a just reward.